-Sample of microbial omega-3 oils described in Sections 2.1 shall fall within the appropriate ranges specified in Table 1 (expressed as percentages of total weight, w/w) and Table 2 (expressed as percentages of total fatty acids, w/w).
+Sample of microbial omega-3 oils described in Sections 2.1 shall fall within the appropriate ranges specified in Table 1 (expressed as percentages of total weight, w/w).

 Other essential composition criteria

-Other than concentrated microbial omega-3 oil as defined in Section 2.2, Nannochloropsis oil contains ≥ 15% polar lipids and 0.5 – 35% neutral lipids (as percentage of total lipids (w/w)).
-The polar lipid composition may include, but is not limited to, glycolipids, phospholipids, and betaine lipids.

 Quality parameters

 Note: this section does not apply to flavoured microbial omega-3 oils where the added flavourings may interfere with the analytical determination of oxidation parameters.